Recalibrate the way we think and approach projects that have an impact on the land, essentially having an impact on our Earth.

 "...her advice to students on matters concerning regenerative, resilient and biophilic design strategies proved to be invaluable, guiding students towards the right solution for their projects..."

 Senior Lecturer in Architecture, Leeds Beckett University, Photographer & Designer

 This is a dynamic space that will expand, and is written with a sense of reciprocity...

-Thank you Phil B, James C, Mark AS and my sis-in-law Viv for the constructive yet direct feedback that is much appreciated.
+Thank you AWW colleagues James and Mark, and my sis-in-law Viv @brunchwithviv for the constructive feedback that is much appreciated.

-Thank you to all collegues, team, and fellow Trustees at Artspace Lifespace and Land is Life for being great support, inspiration, and giving a sense of purpose.
+Thank you all collegues, team, and fellow Trustees at Artspace Lifespace and Land is Life for being great support, inspiration, and sharing a sense of purpose.